Computer Science (CSCI)

 CSCI 3500 (a, MCSR) Software and Cognition

 Does your brain treat writing a program more like writing a poem or more like solving an equation?
 What does the psychology of perception say about user interface design?
 Covers the intersection of software topics (e.g., reading, writing and debugging programs) and human factors (e.g., perception, bias, cognition).
 Will explore classic topics in psychology (e.g., Asch's conformity experiment, zero-risk bias, functional magnetic resonance imaging, mental rotation, Hick's law, etc.) in a manner that is approachable to students without prior psychology experience.
-Will relate these topics to a activities in computer science and discuss the resulting implications.
+Will relate these topics to activities in computer science and discuss the resulting implications.
 Group discussions will focus on constructive conversations that summarize the work, analyze its strengths, and brainstorm ways in which it might be improved in the future.

 CSCI 3725 (a) Computational Creativity

 Every Year.
-Fall 2023.
+Fall 2024.
 Enrollment limit: 16.

 Introduces theoretical foundations of modeling and evaluating creativity.
 Students learn techniques to assess creative systems and implement, analyze, and extend algorithms relevant to the latest state of the art.
 Special topics may include augmented creativity, hybrid systems, narrative intelligence, and algorithmic composition.
 Culminates in a final report that describes a novel creative technique or framework.